Information for owners and advisers

 Aareal Bank Group, headquartered in Wiesbaden, is a leading international property specialist.

-Aareal Bank AG, whose shares are included in Deutsche Börse’s MDAX index, is the parent company of the Group.
+Aareal Bank AG is the parent company of the Group.
 It manages the various entities organised in the Group’s three business segments: Structured Property Financing, Bank Consulting/Services, and Aareon.

 The Structured Property Financing segment encompasses all of Aareal Bank Group’s property financing and funding activities.
-In the segment Consulting/Services Bank, Aareal Bank Group supports businesses from the housing, property management and energy industries by combining extensive advisory services and product solutions with traditional corporate banking services and deposit-taking.
+In the segment Banking & Digital Solutions, Aareal Bank Group supports businesses from the housing, property management and energy industries by combining extensive advisory services and product solutions with traditional corporate banking services and deposit-taking.
 Subsidiary Aareon offers reliable, pioneering solutions in the fields of consulting, software and services to optimise IT-supported business processes, and to extend business models.

 As market leader, we look after around 3,200 companies from the housing, property and energy sectors in Germany, approximately two-thirds of which are also, or principally, active in the third-party management segment.
 Since our foundation as Deutsche Wohnstätten-Bank AG in 1923, we have been firmly established in the housing industry, becoming a pioneer in electronic payments in the 1960s, and later in the provision of data centre services.